 1. The title for the updated manuscript reads:

-“Genetic specificity of a plant-insect food web: implications for linking genetic variation to network complexity”
+“Genetic specificity of a plant-insect food web: implications for linking genetic and? network complexity”

 We feel this updated title now reflects our major empirical finding (i.e. genetic specific of the plant-insect food web), but also suggests the implications of this genetic specificity based on our simulations (i.e. network complexity).